Frank Beard (drummer): Personal life and death

-After achieving success with ZZ Top in the late 1970s, Beard began spending a lot of money on drugs, including LSD, cocaine, and heroin.
-He later regretted spending the money and said it damaged his relationships.
+After achieving success with ZZ Top in the late 1970s, Beard spent large sums of money on drugs, including LSD, cocaine, and heroin.
+He later regretted the spending and said it damaged his relationships.
 He joined a rehabilitation program.
 He recalled: "I just wanted to get sober.
 I wanted to be like people I admired who could sit home and watch TV and go to bed and that was okay [for them]."
-ZZ Top went on hiatus for three years while Beard dealt with his addictions.